yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 panel.
 Everything you want to say to Rultor is placed into your `.rultor.yml` file.

-This page contains a complete reference of commands in alphabetic order.
+This page contains a complete reference of YAML instructions in alphabetic order.

 BTW, you can see a real-life configuration in [jcabi](https://github.com/jcabi/jcabi) project:
 [`rultor.yml`](https://github.com/jcabi/jcabi/blob/master/.rultor.yml).

+## Architect

+You may wish to define a role of an architect in your project, who will supervise all merge/release/deploy commands.
+No command of that kind will be executed without his confirmation:

+{% highlight yaml %}
+architect:
+  - yegor256
+{% endhighlight %}

+This is enough to tell Rultor to ask for confirmation before running a build.

 ## Assets